 These questions, also known as competency-based or behavioral interview questions, are designed to discover how you may respond in real-world situations.
 They’re useful for helping hiring managers weed out applicants who look good on paper from the ones who understand how to influence others and deliver the results that they need.

 In almost every field, from government to project management to customer service, these negotiation and influencing skills can have a strong impact on a worker’s success.
 Negotiation interview questions allow prospective employees to demonstrate where these negotiation and influencing skills have helped them in the past—situations that may not show up in the applicant’s cover letter or résumé.

 Some examples of influence skills questions are:

 - Tell us about a major challenge you encountered in your current position.
 How did you adapt and overcome?

 - How do you handle projects that require a lot of initiative and teamwork?

 - What is your approach to dealing with an angry customer?
 Can you tell us about a specific time when you solved this type of situation?

 - How do you contribute to your organization’s long- and short-term goals?

-Even though these types of negotiation interview questions style of interviewing has become increasingly popular, questions like these can still throw you for a loop.
+Even though these types of negotiation interview questions style of interviewing have become increasingly popular, questions like these can still throw you for a loop.
 SNI offers a variety of courses to help develop the communication skills necessary to excel in situations like these, but we’ll start with the basics.
-Here are four tips for answering these questions that will help ensure you project competence and authority, highlighting your value from the moment you enter the room.
+Here are four tips for answering these influence skills questions that will help ensure you project competence and authority, highlighting your value from the moment you enter the room.